Graph Neural Network with Local Frame for Molecular Potential Energy Surface: Scalability

 \section{Scalability}

 To assess the scalability of our model, we show the inference time of random MD17 batches of $32$ molecules on an NVIDIA RTX 3090 GPU.
+The results are shown in Table~\ref{tab::scalability}.
 Note that GemNet consumes too much memory, and only batches of $16$ molecules can fit in the GPU.
 Our model only takes $30\%$ time and $12\%$ space compared with the fastest baseline.
-Moreover, NoShare use $260\%$ more space and $67\%$ more computation time than GNN-LF with filter sharing technique. } {
+Moreover, NoShare use $260\%$ more space and $67\%$ more computation time than GNN-LF with filter sharing technique.